Strong Banach Property (T) for Simple Algebraic Groups of Higher Rank: Introduction

 We recall that it is still unknown whether or not such a family of expanders (or in fact any family of expanders) admits a uniform embedding in a Banach of finite cotype (see \cite{laf-jta}, \cite{pis} and \cite{mendel-naor}).

 We turn to application to fixed-point property.
+As a consequence of proposition 5.6 in \cite{laf-jta}, we immediately obtain the following proposition, confirming conjecure 1.6 in \cite{bader} for any simple algebraic group of higher rank over a non archimedean local field and its cocompact lattice.

-As a consequence of proposition 5.6 in \cite{laf-jta}, we immediately obtain: \begin{prop} Let $G$ be a connected almost $F$-simple algebraic group with $F$-split rank $\geq 2.$ Then any affine isometric action of $G(F)$ on a Banach space of type $>1$ has a fixed point. \end{prop} {\bf Remark.} This result cannot be strengthened to affine isometric action on any Banach space in a class containing $L^1$-spaces.
-In fact, denote $d\mu$ the Haar measure on $G,$ and $L^1_{i}(G)$ the space of functions $f\in L^1(G)$ such that $\int_G f(g)d\mu(g)=i, i=0,1.$ Then $L^1_1(G)$ is an affine Banach space with $L^1_0(G)$ as the underlying Banach space.
+\begin{prop} Let $G$ be a connected almost $F$-simple algebraic group with $F$-split rank $\geq 2,$ or a cocompact lattice of such a group.
+Then any affine isometric action of $G$ on a Banach space of type $>1$ has a fixed point. \end{prop} {\bf Remark 1.} This result cannot be strengthened to affine isometric actions for a larger class of Banach spaces defined by a super-property.
+If so, first of all by remark 2 below definition \ref{type} this class must contain all $L^1$ spaces and their closed subspaces.
+Denote $d\mu$ the Haar measure on $G,$ and $L^1_{i}(G)$ the space of functions $f\in L^1(G)$ such that $\int_G f(g)d\mu(g)=i, i=0,1.$ Then $L^1_1(G)$ is an affine Banach space with $L^1_0(G)$ as the underlying Banach space.
 Let $G$ act on $L_1^1(G)$ by left translation.
-It is an affine isometric action of $G$ without fixed point, since $G$ is not compact.
+It is an affine isometric action of $G$ without fixed point, since $G$ is not compact. \\{\bf Remark 2.} As pointed out by Mikael de la Salle and the editor, let us mention that it is shown in \cite{monod11} that fixed point property for all $L^1$ spaces is a characterization of Kazhdan's property (T) for locally compact topological groups.

 This paper will be part of my PhD thesis in Université Paris Diderot- Paris 7.
 I would like to thank my thesis adviser Vincent Lafforgue for his encouragement and guidance, and very helpful discussions about this paper.
 I also thank Yanqi Qiu for the discussion of type of a Banach space.